opral/monorepo/rfcs/001-core-architecture.md

 #### git-provider-api

-Git (hosting) providers add features on top off git like pull or merge requests and handle authoriziation differently.
+Git (hosting) providers add features on top of git like pull or merge requests and handle authorization differently.
 The `git-provider-api` provides one API that deals with the API differences between hosting providers.

 #### validation